Skip to content

 If the IAM role that Default Host Management Configuration created doesn't have sufficient permissions for your use case, then you can add policies.

 All the associated instances must use Instance Metadata Service Version 2 (IMDSv2).
-To check your IMDSv2 configuration, use the MetadataNoToken Amazon CloudWatch metric to determine when there's zero IMDSv1 usage.
-Then, check if your instances are transitioned to IMDSv2.
+To check your IMDSv2 configuration, use the MetadataNoToken Amazon CloudWatch metric to determine if any processes use IMDSv1.
+If any of your processes use IMDSv2, then, transition your instances to IMDSv2.

 To verify the setup for Default Host Management Configuration, use either the Systems Manager console or the AWS CLI.